-- analytical methods are given in Ph.
-Eur. for extracts and for HMPs, although alternative validated - methods also can be applied.
+The specifications of the herbal substance, herbal preparation and HMP should include tests for TAMC and TYMC and absence of certain specified micro-organisms, unless otherwise justified.
+Limits and analytical methods are given in Ph.
+Eur. for extracts and for HMPs, although alternative validated methods can also be applied.
 Testing of loss on drying/water content and mycotoxins should also be considered in the risk assessment.
+However, these parameters cannot replace testing of the microbial contamination itself.
+Specific questions and answers covering some of the discussed issues will be included in the Questions & answers on quality of herbal medicinal products/traditional herbal medicinal products (EMA/HMPC/41500/2010).

+4. Definitions

-However, these parameters cannot replace testing of the microbial contamination itself. - 631 4.
-Definitions - Acceptance criteria: Numerical limits, ranges, or other suitable measures for acceptance of the results of analytical procedures. - 634 Constituents with known therapeutic activity: are chemically defined substances or groups of 635 substances, which are generally accepted to contribute substantially to the therapeutic activity of a 636 herbal substance, a herbal preparation or a herbal medicinal product. - 637 Degradation product: Any impurity resulting from a chemical change in the composition of the active 638 substance brought about during manufacture and/or storage of the active substance/ medicinal 639 product by the effect of, e.g., light, temperature, pH, water, or by reaction with an excipient and/or 640 the immediate container closure system.
-Due to the particular nature of herbals, for herbal 641 substances/herbal preparations/herbal medicinal products in general only toxicologically relevant - 642 degradation products must be specified. - 643 Extraction solvents: are solvents, which are used for the extraction process. - 644 Herbal medicinal products: any medicinal product, exclusively containing as active substances one 645 or more herbal substances or one or more herbal preparations, or one or more such herbal substances 646 in combination with one or more such herbal preparations. - Herbal preparations: are obtained by subjecting herbal substances to treatments such as extraction, distillation, expression, fractionation, purification, concentration or fermentation.
-These include - 649 comminuted or powdered herbal substances, tinctures, extracts, essential oils, expressed juices and650 processed exudates. - Herbal substances: all mainly whole, fragmented or cut plants, plant parts, algae, fungi, lichen in an unprocessed, usually dried form but sometimes fresh.
+Acceptance criteria: Numerical limits, ranges, or other suitable measures for acceptance of the results of analytical procedures.

+Constituents with known therapeutic activity: are chemically defined substances or groups of substances, which are generally accepted to contribute substantially to the therapeutic activity of a herbal substance, a herbal preparation or a herbal medicinal product.

+Degradation product: Any impurity resulting from a chemical change in the composition of the active substance brought about during manufacture and/or storage of the active substance/ medicinal product by the effect of, e.g., light, temperature, pH, water, or by reaction with an excipient and/or the immediate container closure system.
+Due to the particular nature of herbals, for herbal substances/herbal preparations/herbal medicinal products in general only toxicologically relevant degradation products must be specified.

+Extraction solvents: are solvents, which are used for the extraction process.

+Herbal medicinal products: any medicinal product, exclusively containing as active substances one or more herbal substances or one or more herbal preparations, or one or more such herbal substances in combination with one or more such herbal preparations.

+Herbal preparations: are obtained by subjecting herbal substances to treatments such as extraction, distillation, expression, fractionation, purification, concentration or fermentation.
+These include comminuted or powdered herbal substances, tinctures, extracts, essential oils, expressed juices and processed exudates.

+Herbal substances: all mainly whole, fragmented or cut plants, plant parts, algae, fungi, lichen in an unprocessed, usually dried form but sometimes fresh.
 Certain exudates that have not been subjected to a specific treatment are also considered to be herbal substances.
+Herbal substances are precisely defined by the plant part used and the botanical name according to the binomial system (genus, species, variety and author).

+Herbal teas: consist exclusively of one or more herbal substance(s) intended for oral aqueous preparations by means of decoction, infusion or maceration.
+The preparation is prepared immediately before use.
+Herbal teas are usually supplied in bulk form or in sachets.

+Impurity:

-Herbal substances are precisely defined by the plant part used and the botanical name according to the binomial system (genus, - 655 species, variety and author). - 656 Herbal teas: consist exclusively of one or more herbal substance(s) intended for oral aqueous - 657 preparations by means of decoction, infusion or maceration.
-The preparation is prepared immediately 658 before use.
-Herbal teas are usually supplied in bulk form or in sachets. - Impurity: (1) Any component of the herbal substance, which is not the entity defined as the herbal substance.
-(2) Any component of the herbal preparation/herbal medicinal product that is not the entity defined as the herbal substance/preparation or an excipient in the herbal preparation/herbal medicinal product. - Markers: are chemically defined constituents or groups of constituents of a herbal substance, a herbal preparation or a herbal medicinal product which are of interest for control purposes independent of whether they have any therapeutic activity.
-Markers serve to calculate the quantity of herbal - substance(s) or herbal preparation(s) in the herbal medicinal product if the marker has been - quantitatively determined in the herbal substance or herbal preparation. - 668 There are two categories of markers:
+Any component of the herbal substance, which is not the entity defined as the herbal substance.
+Any component of the herbal preparation/herbal medicinal product that is not the entity defined as the herbal substance/preparation or an excipient in the herbal preparation/herbal medicinal product.

+Markers: are chemically defined constituents or groups of constituents of a herbal substance, a herbal preparation or a herbal medicinal product which are of interest for control purposes independent of whether they have any therapeutic activity.
+Markers serve to calculate the quantity of herbal substance(s) or herbal preparation(s) in the herbal medicinal product if the marker has been quantitatively determined in the herbal substance or herbal preparation.

+There are two categories of markers:

-- 669 Active markers are constituents or groups of constituents which are generally accepted to contribute to 670 the therapeutic activity. - 671 Analytical markers are constituents or groups of constituents that serve for analytical purposes.
+Active markers are constituents or groups of constituents which are generally accepted to contribute to the therapeutic activity.

+Analytical markers are constituents or groups of constituents that serve for analytical purposes.